 In this setup, the image on the screen alternates rapidly between scenes intended for each eye.
 The glasses respond by opening and closing the corresponding lens.
 (When the right-eye image is on the screen, the glasses shut the lens of the left eye.)

 With active shutter glasses, cross-talk is nearly impossible.
 However, the image is significantly dimmer than its 2D counterpart.
+Fortunately, projectors have been getting brighter over the last few years so this is not as big an issue as it used to be.
+For active 3D, we recommend a projector with at least 2,000 lumens.

 So far, all 3D DLP projectors use the DLPLink protocol to sync the glasses and the screen.
 We predict this setup, in which a white light is beamed from the projector to the screen to the glasses, will become the standard for 3D projection.